 Even though Haruhi is the main character, the story is actually narrated by her classmate, Kyon.
-Kyon is basically the “normal” member of the SOS Brigade and the “straight man” of the series; he’s also the first person that Haruhi recruits into the SOS Brigade.
-Haruhi’s demands of him and the SOS Brigade tend to annoy Kyon, but he’s also bewildered by her.
+Kyon is basically the “normal” member of the SOS Brigade and the “straight man” of the series.
+He’s also the first person that Haruhi recruits into the SOS Brigade.
+Haruh’’s demands of him and the SOS Brigade tend to annoy Kyon, but he’s also bewildered by her.
 In the series, there are hints dropped that Kyon might have some romantic feelings toward Haruhi.

 Yuki Nagato is the next person that Haruhi enlists for the SOS Brigade.
 She’s rather quiet, but can speak at length if it’s needed.
 Unknown to Haruhi, Yuki is actually a bibliophile humanoid interface who is responsible for monitoring Haruhi.